HackYourFuture/JavaScript1/Week1/README.md

 ### Websites vs. web applications

-Before we get started with the meat of the module, which is JavaScript) we need to make a small, but important distinction: are we going to make websites or web applications?
-For non-developers, there is no difference but for you as a developer you must know what you're making.
+Before we get started with the meat of the module (which is JavaScript), we need to make a small but important distinction: are we going to make websites or web applications?
+For non-developers, there is no difference but for you as a developer you must know what it is that you'll be producing.

-Simply put, it's the difference between [Facebook](https://wwww.facebook.com) and [Wikipedia](https://www.wikipedia.org).
+The difference between a website and a web application is the difference between [Wikipedia](https://www.wikipedia.org) and [Facebook](https://wwww.facebook.com).
 In Facebook, the data shown changes depending on the user.
 If you are logged in, you'll see different things than that I will.
 However, on Wikipedia the information will always be the same, for both you and me.
-T

-This is the difference bteween `static` and `dynamic` sites: a static site always has the same information (written in the HTML), while a dynamic site changes it's data shown to the user depending on who it is and what their interactivity on the page is.
+In other words, we're talking about `static` versus `dynamic` sites: a static site always has the same information and serves only to be information, while a dynamic site changes the data shown to the user depending on who it is and what their interactivity on the page is.

 Read the following articles to learn more about this: